michelleteranp/msc-thesis-michelle-teran-2022/README.md

 - [ ] extract_target_genes.txt
   - Exploration of extraction of regions/genes with different options of odgi extract: extraction with node ID, path range, .bed files.

-## 3. Pangenome construction
-- [ ] pangenome_construction_manual.txt
-  - Create pangenomes with 2 genomes and different parameter sets with the PGGB pipeline.
-- [ ] 6genomes_param_sets.txt
-  - Create pangenomes with 6 genomes and different parameter sets with the PGGB pipeline.

 ## 4. Pangenome navigation
 - Scripts used to explore navigation with path and graph positions, average node length, degree, depth, node size, odgi stats, and estimate divergency with mash.